certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 The instructions on this page should work for both Linux and Mac systems.
-Windows users using the [Linux Subsystem for Windows (LSW)](https://learn.microsoft.com/en-us/windows/wsl/install) will _probably_ be ok, but we do not test or support this.
+Windows users using the [Linux Subsystem for Windows (LSW)](https://learn.microsoft.com/en-us/windows/wsl/install) will _probably_ be OK, but we do not test or support this.
 </Warning>

 ### Install NodeJS

-Morio uses [NodeJS](https://nodejs.org/) a JavaScript runtime.
+Morio uses [NodeJS](https://nodejs.org/), a JavaScript runtime.

 You may already have NodeJS on your system.
 Run `node` in a command line terminal to test that.

-If you do not have NodeJS, we recommend using nvm -- short for Node Version Manager -- to install it as that will make it easy to install NodeJS, and use different versions.
+If you do not have NodeJS, we recommend using nvm -- short for Node Version Manager -- to install it as that will make it easy to install NodeJS and use different versions.

 To setup nvm, [follow the install instructions in the nvm README](https://github.com/nvm-sh/nvm#installing-and-updating).